ES-HPC-MPC: Exponentially Stable Hybrid Perception Constrained MPC for Quadrotor with Suspended Payloads: Experimental Results

 \subsubsection{Human-Payload Manipulation}

-In this experiment, the system hovers around a fixed setpoint and we used a gripper to grasp the payload and move it around in all 3 dimensions.
-The quadrotor dynamically reacts to the movements of the payload, where the response is faster than the results presented in \cite{mrunal2025hpampc}.
-The experimental results, depicted in Fig.~\ref{fig:manipulation_hover}, demonstrate the quadrotor's capability in successfully maintaining the payload within its FoV.
-Further details of the experimental results are presented in the following video\footnote{\href{https://youtu.be/hY8u8uokEtk}{ Multimedia}}.
+In this experiment, the system hovered around a fixed setpoint and we used a gripper to grasp the payload and move it around in all 3 directions.
+The quadrotor dynamically responds to the movements of the payload, exhibiting a faster reaction compared to the results presented in \cite{mrunal2025hpampc}.
+Notably, the video in \cite{mrunal2025hpampc} is shown at 3x playback speed, while our submitted video is presented at real-time 1x speed.
+We highlight this qualitative difference through a side-by-side comparison of both methods in our submitted video.
+The experimental results in Fig.~\ref{fig:manipulation_hover}, demonstrate the quadrotor's capability to maintain the payload in the FoV.